 7) Tips for the LIVING ROOM/FAMILY ROOM.

 Annette: One of the fastest ways to save on heating costs right now is window coverings to cut down on drafts.
-You can get on Craigslist or other website, buys some fabric, and make them.
+You can get on Craigslist or other websites, buys some fabric, and make them.
 They’re probably the cheapest thing to make quickly.
 They also help in the summer to keep out the heat.

 Steve: We also use a programmable thermostat, which is wonderful.
 It’s winter now.
 Let’s say you leave the house every day at 8 am, you program it to drop down to 62 degrees.
 If you get home at 5 pm, then you set it to come back up to 70 degrees at 4:30.
 And at night when you go to bed, let it drop down again.
 So you’re using less energy, cutting your bill every month.